Agriculture and Horticulture Development Board (AHDB)

 Financial Indicators

-As a levy-funded entity, AHDB generates approximately £60 million annually.
-These funds are sourced from farmers, growers, and other supply chain participants and are reinvested into initiatives such as research, market development, and knowledge transfer.
+As a levy-funded organization, AHDB generates approximately £60 million annually.
+These funds are sourced from farmers, growers, and other participants within the supply chain.
+The financial resources are strategically reinvested into initiatives focusing on research, market development, and knowledge transfer, which are crucial for driving industry growth and innovation.

 Significant Events

-In 2024, AHDB reported a notable increase in the sales of organic cow's milk, with a 4% rise in the 12 weeks leading up to May 18, 2024, followed by an additional 5% growth in the next 12 weeks.
-This trend highlights a consumer shift towards organic products.
-Additionally, the GB Dairy Calf Strategy, launched in 2020 in collaboration with the National Farmers' Union (NFU), focuses on improving dairy calf welfare and management across the UK.
+In 2024, AHDB reported a significant increase in the sales of organic cow's milk, with a 4% rise in the 12 weeks leading up to May 18, 2024, followed by an additional 5% growth in the subsequent 12 weeks.
+This trend indicates a consumer shift towards organic products.
+Additionally, the GB Dairy Calf Strategy, launched in 2020 in collaboration with the National Farmers' Union (NFU), has been instrumental in enhancing dairy calf welfare and management across the UK.

-In the first half of 2025, AHDB reported a significant 20% increase in the UK's dairy exports, demonstrating the growing demand and competitiveness of British dairy products abroad.
+In the first half of 2025, AHDB recorded a notable 20% increase in the UK's dairy exports, showcasing the growing demand and competitiveness of British dairy products on the global stage.
+Furthermore, AHDB actively participated in events such as Anuga, where British beef, lamb, pork, and dairy were presented, emphasizing the international market potential.

 Company Plans

-Moving forward, AHDB is committed to supporting the dairy sector through sustainability initiatives, productivity enhancements, and market adaptation strategies.
-The board is actively involved in the new steering group for the Dairy Roadmap, which guides its strategic direction.
-Furthermore, AHDB emphasizes the importance of the EU as a market for UK dairy exports, providing guidance on maintaining competitiveness for British producers.
+Looking ahead, AHDB is dedicated to supporting the dairy sector through sustainability initiatives, productivity enhancements, and market adaptation strategies.
+The organization is a key participant in the new steering group for the Dairy Roadmap, which outlines its strategic direction.
+The EU remains an important market for UK dairy exports, and AHDB provides essential guidance for maintaining competitiveness in this area.

-Data from AHDB for April 2024 to March 2025 indicates a 1% increase in beef semen use, now at 53%.
-The British Blue (42%) and Aberdeen Angus (38%) are the most favored among beef breeds for dairy farmers.
-AHDB supports these developments with tools like genomic evaluations and the Herd Genetic Report to aid farmers in identifying top-performing females.
+Moreover, data from AHDB for April 2024 to March 2025 shows a 1% increase in beef semen use, now at 53%, with the British Blue (42%) and Aberdeen Angus (38%) being the most popular among beef breeds for dairy farmers.
+AHDB supports these developments by offering tools such as genomic evaluations and the Herd Genetic Report, which assist farmers in identifying top-performing females.

 Related news